zoso10/6px-api-docs/README.md

 | `upload`     | Number   | The total time in milliseconds taken to upload all of the outputs in your job.   																		                                                                                                |
 | `download`   | Number   | The total time in milliseconds taken to download all of the images referenced in the inputs array. 																																					  |                			       																													|

+##### OUTPUT `object`
+Outlines various useful data for each of the outputs.

 ##### BYTES `number`
 Size of processed data in bytes.
-If you are submitting a batch job, this number will be the sum of all processed images.
+If you are submitting a batch job, this number will be the sum of all processed bytes.

 #### STATUS `string`
 Will be one of the following: